nsanor/WMD/README.md

 - Methods for inserting into all tables and querying the data from the tables.
 - ListView on data tab for throw data (need to update the fields shown).
 - Map of current phone location.
-- Planning mode:
 - Circle displays maximum throw distance from totals data.
 - User can plot points for next throws, will add new circle at new point.
 - User can undo throws as needed.
-- Normal mode:
 - User can view path of previous throws.
+- User can save plotted throws.

 **TODO**:

 *Data Storage:*
 - Add method to populate hole and game ids to better categorize throws.
-- Add table for totals data.
-- Add methods to populate general GPS and IMU tables.
+- Add IMU class to hold IMU data points.
+- Create way of correctly ordering GPS points to IMU points.

 *Data Transfer:*
-- Add log file for Bluetooth transfers.
 - Test Bluetooth LE discovery with microcontroller.
-- Finish BLE connection callback.
 - Alter connect tab to only search for our disc.
 - Write methods to transfer data and place into tables.